choishingwan/PRS-Tutorial/docs/lassosum.md

 Here we use another PRS program, `lassosum`, which is an `R` package that uses penalised regression (LASSO) in its approach to PRS calculation.

+!!! note
+    The script used here is based on lassosum version 0.4.4

 You can install `lassosum` and its dependencies in `R` with the following command:

 ```R